cutz-j/T-GD/README.md

 # T-GD: Transferable GAN-generated Images Detection Framework.

 ## Dataset
+The dataset for each result condition can be downloaded by running the file in dataset or here.

 ## Download model weights
-The dataset for each result condition can be downloaded by running the file in dataset or here.
+The pretrained weights can be downloaded by running the file in dataset or here.